kartikay1999/audio-file-server/README.md

               }

 2.){
-         "Name of the podcast":"test song",
-        "Duration in number of seconds" – (mandatory, integer, positive) "Host" – (mandatory, string, cannot be larger than 100 characters) "Participants" – (optional, list of strings)
+         "Name of the podcast":(mandatory, string, cannot be larger than 100 characters), "Duration in number of seconds" – (mandatory, integer, positive) "Host" – (mandatory, string, cannot be larger than 100 characters) "Participants" – (optional, list of strings)